 The tour heads into Bolterdalen, and once we are completely under the polar night we can turn off our headlamps.
 If the skies are clear, the contours of the beautiful Svalbard mountains will appear.
 If we look to the south, we can see it is a little lighter towards the horizon.
 The snow-covered landscape reflects light from the moon and stars, and if we are lucky, the northern lights.
 It is incredible just how much you can see of the landscape when you leave the lights of town behind you.

 Being immersed in Svalbard’s wilderness is a very special experience.
-There are no birds or motors here, and it is completely silent and very dark - quite unique, particularly for those who live in busy cities.
 The weather can be wild or wonderful, and is something that we can’t control, and we may adjust the tour to suit the conditions.
 We may drive through deep snow, or slippery ice, but it doesn’t make much difference to the dogs, who love to be out on tour, and the experienced guides who will tell you all about the polar dogs and their lives, whether it is minus degrees or plus two!

 After swapping between testing your skills as a musher, and sitting in the sled it is time to head back, and you will be served hot drinks and biscuits before your return to town.